Velichie: October 2024 parliamentary election

 Velichie ran alone in the October 2024 Bulgarian parliamentary election.
-It opened its electoral campaign in the town of Troyan, with founder Ivelin Mihaylov claiming that Velichie's program will be focused on creating a long-term plan for Bulgaria's development.
+It opened its electoral campaign in the town of Troyan, with founder Ivelin Mihaylov claiming that Velichie's programme would be focused on creating a long-term plan for Bulgaria's development.

-During the campaign period, the party office of Velichie in Varna was burned by unknown assailants.
-In a video on Facebook, party founder and candidate, Ivelin Mihaylov, implied that the assailants might be connected to GERB and may have done it due to Mihaylov's revelation of alleged vote buying schemes in Varna.
+During the campaign period, the party office of Velichie in Varna was set on fire by unknown assailants.
+In a video on Facebook, party founder and candidate Ivelin Mihaylov implied that the assailants might be connected to GERB and may have done it due to Mihaylov's revelation of alleged vote-buying schemes in Varna.

-Following the publication of the provisional final results from the electoral commission, Velichie were shown as being just below the 4% threshold to enter parliament, receiving 3.99%.
+Following the publication of the provisional final results from the electoral commission, Velichie was shown as being just below the 4% threshold to enter parliament, receiving 3.999%.
 In a number of publications on the party's Facebook page and by party candidates, it was implied that the percentage received by Velichie was intentionally lowered by the Central Electoral Commission, under pressure from external actors, in order to prevent Velichie from entering parliament.

-In an address on the party-affiliated news channel, Free Voice, Ivelin Mihaylov claimed that the election had been "stolen", both due to alleged mass vote buying and manipulations of the voting process at the local level.
+In an address on the party-affiliated news channel Free Voice, Ivelin Mihaylov claimed that the election had been "stolen", both due to alleged mass vote buying and manipulations of the voting process at the local level.
 However, he discounted the possibility of organising mass protests or other civil actions to contest the result.
-Instead, he called on Velichie supporters to actively join the party, build up its local structures and create a non-state governance structure in order to demonstrate the success of Velichie's approach in lieu of the next election.
+Instead, he called on Velichie supporters to actively join the party, build up its local structures, and create a parallel governance structure in order to demonstrate the success of Velichie's approach in lieu of the next election.

-On 29 October, Mihaylov published a new address on his Facebook page, in which he announced that Velichie intended to organise a protest campaign in order to call for the annulment of the October elections due to alleged large scale irregularities.
-He specifically called for a protest in the government-quarter of Sofia on the evening of the 31st of October.
-Besides protests, he stated that Velichie intended to legally challenge the election results and seek support from European, as well as international, institutions.
+On 29 October, Mihaylov published a new address on his Facebook page, in which he announced that Velichie intended to organise a protest campaign to call for the annulment of the October elections due to alleged large-scale irregularities.
+He specifically called for a protest in the government quarter of Sofia on the evening of 31 October.
+Besides protests, he stated that Velichie intended to legally challenge the election results and seek support from European and international institutions.